-When it comes to prioritizing specific features, Berkus says appliances are one of the most important areas to not skimp on: “Appliances are not a place to cut costs, because the bottom line is that no matter how much care and thought and blood, sweat, and tears go into planning all of the decorative finishes, if your appliances aren’t reliable and well-made, it doesn’t matter—you can’t entertain, you can’t cook, you can’t make yourself coffee in the morning—so that’s a situation to avoid,” he says.
+When it comes to prioritizing specific features, Berkus says appliances are one of the most important areas to not skimp on: “Appliances are not a place to cut costs, because the bottom line is that no matter how much care, thought, and blood, sweat, and tears go into planning all of the decorative finishes, if your appliances aren’t reliable and well-made, it doesn’t matter—you can’t entertain, you can’t cook, you can’t make yourself coffee in the morning—so that’s a situation to avoid,” he says.

 To him, the combined functionality and style of quality appliances is a luxury that goes far beyond having a kitchen plastered in marble: “LG knows how to free up people’s time by building all these features to allow people to spend more time talking and entertaining in their space as opposed to trying to prepare dinner.
-The true interesting thing about my partnership with LG Studio and my role as artistic adviser is that LG Studio really stands for best in class in innovation and technology.
+The truly interesting thing about my partnership with LG Studio and my role as an artistic adviser is that LG Studio really stands for best in class in innovation and technology.

 “And they’re a company that cares as deeply about design and aesthetics as well.
 What I really loved about this partnership is that I think appliances should be designed to quietly, seamlessly integrate into any kitchen design.
-The studio line is monochromatic, whether it’s the traditional stainless or the new black stainless steel, they’re both warm, sophisticated finishes that blend really well into anyone’s style of kitchen.”
+The studio line is monochromatic; whether it’s the traditional stainless or the new black stainless steel, they’re both warm, sophisticated finishes that blend really well into anyone’s style of kitchen.”

 Berkus, who tends to leave the cooking to his husband, Jeremiah Brent, tells us he tends to focus on the form rather than the function: “The newest thing that’s happening, which was an interesting riddle to solve design-wise, was this feature on the refrigerator on the LG Studio line that’s called Instaview: If you knock on the window twice, it illuminates the interior of the refrigerator so you can actually see into it without having to waste energy.
 Visually, it’s a large glass panel that goes completely opaque when it’s not being used, so it’s still totally monochromatic.
-That’s what I mean when I say technology and innovation should just serve us, it shouldn’t be loud from a design perspective.”
+That’s what I mean when I say technology and innovation should just serve us; it shouldn’t be loud from a design perspective.”

 Mix Your Finishes